Matt-Gibson/EstimateTracker/README.md

 - CRUD Web Api
 - Asynchronus communication between a Blazor WASM frontend/CRUD Web Api and CRUD Web Api/Sqlite DbRepository Service
 - Use of a 'List<>' to enumerate over and display our data, once free from the ever suspiciously small Sqlite Database

+## Instructions

+- Ensure that SQLite is installed on your machine.
+- Check that the project builds and runs from the Server project.
+- Testing has thus far been done in Google Chrome.